dhthwy/r/README.md

 #

+"The gig economy is super competitive with so many people needing 2 or 3 jobs just to afford essentials.
+More than two part-time jobs doesn't really fit too well.

+So what then to fill in the gaps? gig-anytime-you-want work.

+When you struggle to find things you can actually do. lol.
+"

 "Oh I forgot, there's a fuel odor I haven't been able to fix.

 Yeah, probably gotta scratch that idea.
 No one wants their items smellin like gas.